zenGate-Global/merkle-oracle-node/README.md

 Note: the `contract` section values are determined after running the `genesis` command with the [Merkle Oracle CLI](https://github.com/zenGate-Global/merkle-oracle-cli).

+The intercept hash should be the block hash of the block includes the genesis transaction or before.
+The slot should be the absolute slot number of respective block selected.

 ### Running with Docker Compose (Recommended)

 1.  **Configure:** Create and edit your `config.yaml` as described above.